banzaicloud/koperator-docs/docs/external-listener/index.md

           externalStartingPort: 19090
           containerPort: 9094
           accessMethod: LoadBalancer
+          # anyCastPort sets which port clients can use to reach all the brokers of the Kafka cluster, default is 29092
+          # valid range: 0 < x < 65536
+          anyCastPort: 443
+          # ingressControllerTargetPort sets which port the ingress controller uses to handle the external client traffic through the "anyCastPort", default is 29092
+          # valid range: 1023 < x < 65536
+          # if specified, the ingressControllerTargetPort cannot collide with the reserved envoy ports (if using envoy) and the external broker port numbers
+         ingressControllerTargetPort: 3000
     ```

 1. Set the ingress controller.
 The ingress controllers that are currently supported for load balancing are: